raulperula/watermarks_toolbox/README.md

 ---

-Study and implementation of the more significative techniques for watermarking throw a comparative of robustness and vulnerability, analyzing the advantages and inconvenients for each algorithm.
+Study and implementation of the most significant techniques for watermarking throw a comparative of robustness and vulnerability, analyzing the advantages and inconvenients for each algorithm.

 Text and source code in Spanish.